joseluu/D6_firmware/README.md

 This is an alternate firmware for the D6 board

-Warning: work in progress, do not use unless you want to debug it
+Warning: work in progress, code is now alpha quality

 <img src="https://raw.githubusercontent.com/joseluu/D6_firmware/master/Documents/Photos/D6_and_STLinkV2.jpg" width="300">